Amnesty says Sudan used chemical weapons in Darfur conflict

 - Witnesses say skin became rotten and fell off in chunks after attacks.

-(CNN)It has been raging for more than a decade and the United Nations has called it one of the world's worst humanitarian conflicts.

-Now the Sudanese government has been accused of using chemical weapons against the people of Darfur, according to a report released by Amnesty International on Thursday.
+(CNN)The Sudanese government has been accused of using chemical weapons against the people of Darfur, according to a report released by Amnesty International on Thursday.

 The attacks targeted civilians and may constitute a war crime, the report said.
 The Sudanese government has denied the allegations, calling them "rumors."